neilgall/window-controller/README.md

 * The Lambda function updates the state for an [AWS IoT Core](https://aws.amazon.com/iot-core/) device
 * The Raspberry Pi runs a simple script which subscribes and acts on changes to the state in IoT core

+Update March 2020: Now extended to cover a second Raspberry Pi Zero in the garden which controls my wife's beloved fairy lights which string along the fence and around the trees!